qwd/dev-site/content/en/docs/resource/air-info.md

 Health effects and advice are not available for all countries and regions.

-> <strong>Warning:</strong> Health effects and advice are not regulatory advice and do not have the force of law, and you should be aware of, or inform your users to: under any circumstances, people who are unwell should seek immediate medical attention and follow medical advice.
+> **Warning:** Health effects and advice are not regulatory advice and do not have the force of law, and you should be aware of, or inform your users to: under any circumstances, people who are unwell should seek immediate medical attention and follow medical advice.
 {.bqdanger}
 ## Pollutants

 Air quality is based on air pollutants, and the higher the concentration of a pollutant, the more harmful it is to humans.
 Air pollutants are complex mixture of solid particles, liquid droplets, as well as gases, which come from many sources, for example: household fuel burning, industrial chimneys, traffic exhausts, power generation, open burning of waste, agricultural practices, desert dust and many other sources.
 The pollutants mentioned in the [WHO Global Air Quality Guidelines](https://www.who.int/news-room/feature-stories/detail/what-are-the-who-air-quality-guidelines) are PM2.5, PM10, O3, NO2, SO2, and CO, however, environmental authorities have different definitions of pollutants, e.g., China requires 6 pollutants for air quality, while the European Environment Agency requires 5 pollutants.

-> <strong>Note:</strong> In practice, pollutants in the AQI are not consistent and pollutants may not be available in some areas, this is because:
+> **Note:** In practice, pollutants in the AQI are not consistent and pollutants may not be available in some areas, this is because:
 >
 > - Different standards for pollutants in local regulations
 > - Monitoring stations malfunction or are closed